Many Doors Open!

 Virginia has greatly increased the housing options and support funding available to adults (18+) with developmental disabilities who are in the Settlement Agreement population.
 Not sure if you are in the Settlement Agreement population?
 You are in if you have a Developmental Disability(DD) Medicaid Waiver OR are on the DD Medicaid Waiver Wait List.

 The VA Department of Behavioral Health and Developmental Services (DBHDS) coordinates several housing options programs.
-The options allow you to find and select your own housing options; you are not limited to subsidized housing projects.
+The options allow you to find and select your own housing options with supports; you are not limited to subsidized housing projects.

 - You are responsible for finding a “unit” where the landlord agrees to rent under the program.

 - The rental housing subsidy is paid to the landlord on your behalf and you are responsible for the difference between the actual rental rate and the subsidy.

 - Housing units must have a full kitchen and bathroom, which can include detached single family homes, townhomes, condos or units in an apartment building.

 However, vouchers may not be used for a group home, boarding house, an assisted living facility, a room for rent, or a rental unit shared by more than three people with a disability.

 Historically, the process of receiving public housing assistance took many years, but these programs typically do not involve a long waiting period.